hpe-storage/python-3parclient/docs/index.rst

 work with MongoDB from Python.
 This documentation attempts to explain everything you need to know to use **HP3PARClient**.

+:doc:`installation`
+  Instructions on how to get the distribution.

 :doc:`tutorial`
   Start here for a quick overview.